Undergraduate

 Don't chase the university name.
 Chase the selection process.

-if a program is competitive, it counts.
+If a program is competitive, it counts.

 If anyone can join, it doesn't.